Why Advertisers Should Test Their Target Audiences?

-Even if you’ve carefully vetted the location data used to build your selected audiences, there can be variances in audience composition.
-These variances between audiences impact the effectiveness of your ad campaign.
-For example, a retail wine chain recently tested three of our location-based audiences in support of a new campaign; the audiences selected were ‘Wine Lovers’, ‘Beer Lovers’ and ‘Happy Hour Adventurers’.
-Two of the audiences performed strongly, while the third proved to be less of a fit.
+Even if you’ve carefully vetted the location data used to build your selected audiences, there will be variances in audience composition.
+These variances between audiences can impact the effectiveness of your ad campaign.
+For example, a retail wine chain tested three of our location-based audiences in support of a new campaign; the audiences selected were ‘Wine Lovers’, ‘Beer Lovers’ and ‘Happy Hour Adventurers’.
+Two of the advertising audiences performed strongly, while the third proved to be less of a fit.
 By testing their target audiences, the retail chain was able to focus their ad campaign on the two audiences that performed well, ‘Wine Lovers’ and ‘Beer Lovers’, rather than ‘Happy Hour Adventurers.’

 Your advertising campaign shouldn’t just include one phase of testing.
 Target audience composition isn’t static.
 It’ll continue to shift depending on consumer trends.
 Always keep in mind that audience composition can change over time, so it may be necessary to repeat your tests in the future.
-But when you plan for a test ahead of time, you can launch your advertising campaign with confidence.
+When you test your target audiences, you can launch your advertising campaign with confidence.